Patrick14Trani/MOTW-Character-Creator/Locations/Planets/Zeneth.md

 # Zeneth
 ## About
 Otherwise known as planet Z, this planet is much like Earth in terms of distance from a large star and biomes.
 It contains three continents each of which.
-The inhabitants of this planet are plagued with a zombie style virus ([[Z-Virus]]) infecting everyone.
+The inhabitants of this planet are plagued with a [[Zombie]] style virus ([[Z-Virus]]) infecting everyone.
 2 of the three continents are fully infected and the survivors on them do all they can to survive or attempt to escape into the third continent which isn't allowing immigration
 ## Dimensions and their locations
 - [[Dimension728]] and  [[Dimension728B]] and  [[Dimension729]]
 	- [[North Dornam]]: Infected lands